Arjun-NA/KPConv_for_DALES/Instruction_Manual/AWS_help.md

 ## Copying files from/to s3
 ```
 aws s3 cp filename_from filename_to
+aws s3 cp --recursive folder_from folder_to
 ```

 ## Copying folder from local storage to AWS s3